danr/hipspec/README.md

 ## Installation instructions

 HipSpec is only maintained for GHC 7.4.1 and GHC 7.6.3.
 Patches for other versions are more than welcome.
+For GHC 7.8.1, use the branch `mono-new`.

 You need to have the development version of QuickSpec.
 It can be obtained by cloning that repository: